 R came of us with discolored porcelain veneers and bonding that no longer matched her teeth.
 She wanted a more uniform, consistent appearance.
 We were able to give her the smile she desired through porcelain veneers and dental crowns.

-A had lost her from tooth several years ago in an accident.
+This patient had lost her front tooth several years ago in an accident.
 When she was finally able to address the problem, she chose to go with a dental implant.
 The Before picture shows the foundation for her new implant retained crown.
 The foundation is attached to the implant, which sits below the surface.
 To further improve the final result, she underwent gum surgery and veneer placement on the remaining 6 front teeth.

 J had a full upper bridge that was several years old.
 This bridge involved every upper tooth he had.
 There was no decay.
 However, his gum disease was worsening, to the point that removal of the bridge was necessary.
 Rather than dealing with a removable denture, he opted for an implant retained fixed upper denture, similar to what Patient 4 has.